Man on the run after robbing south Macon store at gunpoint

-MACON, Ga. — A man is wanted after robbing a store in south Macon, according to the Bibb County Sheriff’s Office.
+MACON, Ga. — A man is wanted after robbing a Macon store at gunpoint, according to the Bibb County Sheriff’s Office.

-A man entered the Tom’s Mart, located at 3010 Houston Avenue, around 10 a.m. on Thursday morning.
+The robbery happened just before 1 p.m. on Wednesday at Family Dollar located at 3567 Houston Avenue.

-He pulled a gun and demanded money from the store clerk.
-After taking the money, he ran from the store towards Rutherford Avenue.
-No one was injured during the robbery.
+The man went into the store with a gun and demanded money from the clerk.
+After getting the money he ran from the store.
+No one was injured in the robbery.

-The suspect is around 6’3” and about 250 pounds.
-He was wearing a black face mask, a jacket, sweatpants and white sneakers.
+The sheriff’s office said the man is about 5’9 and was last seen wearing a green ski mask, a long sleeve top, khaki pants and sneakers/

 Anyone with information can call the Bibb County Sheriff’s Office at 478-751-7500, or the Macon Regional Crimestoppers at 1-877-68CRIME.